Ride-The-Lightning/RTL/.github/README.md

       "lnNode": "LND Testnet",
       "lnImplementation": "LND",
       "Authentication": {
-        "macaroonPath": "<Complete path of the folder containing LND's admin.macaroon for the node # 1>", "swapMacaroonPath": "<Complete path of the folder containing Loop's loop.macaroon for the node>", "boltzMacaroonPath": "<Complete path of the folder containing Boltz admin.macaroon for the node>", "configPath": "<Optional:Path of the .conf if present locally or empty>", "lnApiPassword": "<Optional:Can be used to provide password in ECL implementation>" },
+        "macaroonPath": "<Complete path of the folder containing LND admin.macaroon for the node>", "runePath": "<Complete path including filename for CLN rune for the node, rune format 'LIGHTNING_RUNE="your-rune"'>", "lnApiPassword": "<Can be used to provide password in ECL implementation>", "swapMacaroonPath": "<Complete path of the folder containing Loop's loop.macaroon for the node>", "boltzMacaroonPath": "<Complete path of the folder containing Boltz admin.macaroon for the node>", "configPath": "<Optional:Path of the .conf if present locally or empty>", },
       "Settings": {
         "userPersona": "OPERATOR",